sadams/lite-url/README.md

 ### building

-TODO: publishing with npm && bower
+for npm (assuming setup correctly with npm)

+    npm publish

+for bower, just tag correct semver and push to github.